-This section discusses sizing of the primary plant when using no recirculation loop or a parallel loop tank.
+This section discusses the sizing of the primary plant when using no recirculation loop or a parallel loop tank.
 The method is altered when using a swing tank design as the primary plant must provide a portion of the heating capacity to support temperature maintenance of the distribution system, as discussed in the next section on sizing for swing tank systems.
-The sizing method presented in this section is the next logical step forward from the "More Accurate Method" referred to in the 2015 ASHRAE HVAC Applications handbook pages 50.15 - 50.16.
-Here it is modified to better represent lower capacity systems producing hot water during occupant use.
-In lieu of calling the method here the More "More Accurate Method" we call this method the Ecosizer Method.
+The sizing method presented in this section is the next logical step forward from the "More Accurate Method" referred to in the 2015 ASHRAE HVAC Applications handbook, pages 50.15 - 50.16.
+Here, it is modified to better represent lower-capacity systems producing hot water during occupant use.
+We call this method the Ecosizer Method.

 Sizing the primary plant of a CHPWH system is done to meet the peak hot water usage period (when HPWHs cannot generate enough hot water to keep up with demand) on the design day.
 This ensures that hot water will be continuously supplied year-round.
-Sizing of the systems depends on the design and operation of the storage volume.
-The design of storage volume is summarized into one idealized storage tank in Figure , which represents storage tanks in parallel or series.
-The user input for the aquastat fraction is the percentage of hot water volume removed from the tank before the HPWH's turn on due to cold water at the sensor.
-The user input for storage efficiency represents what percentage of the total hot water storage volume is at the storage temperature when full, the red section in Figure , since the storage volume can be degraded by mixing and that HPWH's will turn off when the incoming water is below setpoint.
+The sizing of the system depends on the design and operation of the storage volume.
+The design of storage volume is summarized into one idealized storage tank shown below in Error!
+Reference source not found., which represents storage tanks in parallel or series.
+The user input for the aquastat fraction is the percentage of hot water volume removed from the tank before the HPWHs turn on due to cold water at the sensor.